imhicihu/IMHICIHU-Biblioteca/security.md

 We will respond to valid security disclosures and provide security fixes on the next release of this open-source project.

 > [!WARNING]
 > Code Signing Certificates has not yet been integrated with the builds for macOS.
-This means that (and probably a couple of anti-virus programs) will flag the `IMHICIHU-Biblio.app` installer as untrusted. `IMHICIHU-Biblio.app` will however run fine if you proceed despite the warnings.
+This means that (and probably a couple of anti-virus programs) will flag the `IMHICIHU - Biblioteca.app` installer as untrusted. `IMHICIHU - Biblioteca.app` will however run fine if you proceed despite the warnings.